causalchamber/potsdam-25-ml-theory-to-practice/README.md

 ## Workflow

+When a new exercise is available, we will post it to the Schedule table above.
+You can then work on each exercise as follows:

-1. For each exercise, we will post the corresponding notebook in the schedule below.
-You can then pull the repository to get the notebook and other files:
+1. Pull the repository to get the notebook and other files:
    ```bash
    git pull origin main
    ```